-15. Attendance Warnings
+18. Attendance Warnings

-- 15.1 An attendance warning is a formal, written, cautionary notification given at an Attendance Review Meeting to an employee on the basis of a sustained period of unsatisfactory attendance.
+- 18.1 An attendance warning is a formal, written, cautionary notification given following an Attendance Review Meeting to an employee on the basis of a sustained period of unsatisfactory attendance.
 There are two levels of warnings; a first written warning and a final written warning.
-A final written warning is given where there has been no satisfactory improvement after a first written warning is issued. - 15.2 Attendance warnings will not to be issued in the case of long term sickness or pregnancy related absence.
-In the case of disability, attendance warnings will only be issued where the level of absence cannot be sustained, after first carefully considering reasonable adjustments (including allowing a higher absence rate where absence is related to the disability). - 15.3 A first written warning will usually remain live for six months.
+A final written warning is given where there has been no satisfactory improvement after a first written warning is issued. - 18.2 Attendance warnings will not be issued in the case of long term sickness or pregnancy related absence.
+In the case of disability, attendance warnings will only be issued where the level of absence cannot be sustained, after first carefully considering reasonable adjustments (including allowing a higher absence rate where absence is related to the disability). - 18.3 A first written warning will usually remain live for six months.
 A final written warning will usually remain live for 12 months.
-It will be confirmed in writing within three working days of the Attendance Review Meeting and will confirm the employee's right to appeal (see section 17).
+It will be confirmed in writing within three working days of the Attendance Review Meeting and will confirm the employee's right to appeal (see section 19).
 The letter will also confirm that if satisfactory attendance is not achieved and sustained, then a further Attendance Monitoring Review may need to be held and the possible outcome of this (i.e. issue of a final written warning or dismissal).

-16. Attendance Management Hearing
+19. Attendance Management Hearing

-- 16.1 An Attendance Management Hearing can take place in response to both short term and long term sickness absence. - 16.2 In short term sickness it takes place where there has been no improvement in an employee's attendance in the subsequent 12 month period after a final written warning has been issued. - 16.3 An invite to an Attendance Review Hearing must be in writing giving a minimum of five working days' notice, setting out the date, time and location of the hearing and the reasons for holding it.
+- 19.1 An Attendance Management Hearing can take place in response to both short term and long term sickness absence or absence related to a long term condition. - 19.2 In short term sickness it takes place where there has been no improvement in an employee's attendance in the subsequent 12 month period after a final written warning has been issued. - 19.3 An invite to an Attendance Management Hearing must be in writing giving a minimum of five working days' notice, setting out the date, time and location of the hearing and the reasons for holding it.
 It must also confirm that the employee has the right to be accompanied by a Trade Union representative or workplace colleague.
-The employee must tell the manager chairing the meeting who they have chosen as their companion at least three working days before the meeting.
+The employee must tell the manager chairing the meeting whether they will be accompanied at least three working days before the meeting.
 Additionally, the written notification should advise the employee that the hearing may result in a decision to dismiss them with notice.
 The employee will also be sent copies of any documentation that will be relied upon at the hearing with the written notification.